-The way Prism works is pretty simple.
-Basically, it’s a bill management app that lets you see and pay all of your bills from a single app.
+Prism is a bill management app that lets you see and pay all of your bills from a single app.
 I like to think of it as similar to Mint or Personal Capital, but dedicated solely to managing your bills.
 The app only works on your phone and there’s no web app for it at the moment.

 The steps to set up Prism are pretty straightforward.
 First, you link all of your bills with the app.
-When I signed up, I linked up my electricity, gas, cable/internet, water/trash, and credit card bills.
+When I signed up, I linked my electricity, gas, cable/internet, water/trash, and credit cards.

-Next, you link your payment accounts – i.e. the accounts you use to pay your bills.
-I linked up my checking account and my credit card.
-I typically pay my bills with a credit card if possible in order to get rewards points, although not every biller allows you to pay in that way.
+Next, you link your payment accounts – i.e. the accounts you will use to pay your bills.
+I linked my checking account and my credit cards.
+I typically pay my bills with a credit card if possible in order to earn points and miles, although not every biller allows you to pay in that way.

 Most importantly, Prism is completely free.
 If the payment method is free with your biller, then it’s also free with Prism.

 When a new bill comes in, it brings you to the bill pay screen.
-This is what it looks like for your typical bill:
+Prism change its interface in 2021, so this is what it now looks like for your typical bill:

-There are four parts to this screen.
-The top row shows you the amount of the bill.
-You can either pay the full amount, the minimum amount, or some other custom amount.
-I always recommend paying the full amount for any bill.
+There are three parts to this screen.
+The top row lets you pick how much you want to pay towards your bill.
+You can either pick the full amount, the minimum payment, or a custom amount.
+Of course, I always recommend you pay the full amount due on any bill.

-The third row allows you to pick which payment account you’ll use to pay your bill.
-You know how some billers charge a fee if you pay using a credit card or some other payment method?
+The second row allows you to pick which payment account you’ll use to pay your bill.
+Some billers charge a fee if you pay using a credit card or some other payment method.
 Prism warns you in advance if you use a payment method that has a fee.
-My tip – just pick the bill payment method that doesn’t cost you anything.
+My tip is to use the bill payment method that doesn’t cost you anything.

-Finally, when you’re ready to pay, you simply swipe down on the screen to schedule your payment.
+Finally, when you’re ready to pay, you simply swipe click the pay button to schedule your payment.
 That’s it!
 Prism notifies you that your bill payment has been scheduled and it handles the rest from there.

 The big concern for almost everyone when using a fintech app is security.
 After all, you’re giving this company information and access to your private accounts.
 I don’t think you need to worry about Prism though.
 The app maintains robust security features to avoid any unscrupulous people accessing your information.
 As explained on Prism’s website: